-Blanche's voicing experience includes commercials, corporate videos, documentaries, video games, animations, children's audio-books, radio drama, audio description and apps.
+Blanche is an award winning voice-over.
+Her voicing experience includes commercials, corporate videos, documentaries, video games, animations, children's audio-books, radio drama, audio description and apps.
 She recently recorded crowd ADR on the TV series Outlander and Amazon's "The Feed".

 Blanche is the imaging voice for BBC Sounds Scotland, along with many of their TV and radio trails and promos.
 You'll hear her daily, introducing The News for BBC Radio Scotland.

 Or, if you've not heard enough of her, you can hear her while doing your food shop as she's also the till-point voice in Scottish Lidl.